nmokey/klein-bottle/docs/index.markdown

 $$z(u,v) = -\sin(\frac{u}{2})(\sqrt{2}+\cos(v))+\cos(\frac{u}{2})\sin(v)\cos(v)$$

-It's important to note that Klein bottles are 4d manifolds immersed in 3d space so we can visualize them: in their "true form," they have no self-intersection (also called a nexus).
-But here's an idea: what if I wanted to break my brain and consider parametrizations of 4d Klein bottles and their 3d embedded counterparts to try to get a glimpse of what Klein Bottles *should* look like?
 Of course, since this parametrization has 3 variables, it represents an **immersion** of the manifold in $\mathbb{R}^3$ space.
-All the Klein bottles that we're able to see and visualize are immersions in 3d space.
-A *true* Klein bottle needs 4 dimensions so that it Besides this one, there are two other common immersions of the manifold: the left-handed and right-handed figure-8 immersions, which are *chiral*.
+This particular immersion of a Klein bottle is pretty ugly.
+There are 3 common forms a Klein bottle takes in $\mathbb{R}^3$: the classic "bottle" shape, the right-handed and left-handed figure-8 immersions (which are *chiral*), and a pinched torus.

 You might notice the parametric equations above are functions of $u$ and $v$ rather than $x$ and $y$: this indicates a **change in variables**, meaning we've taken the domain of some function and transformed it into another coordinate system that makes the domain of that function much nicer to look at.
+This is common when writing equations to describe topological spaces, since they're so strange looking.

+It's important to note that all the Klein bottles we see are 4d manifolds immersed in 3d space so we can visualize them: in their "true form," they need 4 dimensions so that it can pass through itself without a hole - they have no self-intersection (also called a *nexus*).
+But here's an idea: what if I wanted to break my brain and consider 4d parametrizations of Klein bottles and their 3d embedded counterparts to try to get a glimpse of what Klein Bottles *should* look like?
+Let's use the pinched torus immersions, since they are simplest.

 {% include linkedHeading.html heading = "examples" text="other examples of non-orientable manifolds" level=1 %}
 ## möbius strip
 Named after [August Ferdinand Möbius](https://en.wikipedia.org/wiki/August_Ferdinand_Möbius){:target="_blank"}{:rel="noopener noreferrer"}, who discovered it as a mathematical object in 1858, although the shape appeared as early as the 3rd century in Roman mosaics.

 The Möbius strip is probably the most well-known non-orientable surface, since it's much easier to implement in architecture and whatnot than Klein bottles.
 Möbius strips are essentially Klein bottles 1 dimension down: if you cut a Klein bottle in half (if for some reason you'd deface such a beautiful surface), you'd get two mirror-image Möbius strips: a left-handed one and a right-handed one.
-You can easily make one yourself by taking a strip of paper, half-twisting it, and gluing the ends together.
-In differential gemoetry, you construct one by taking the space swept out by a line segment rotating in a plane that is also rotating.
+You can easily make one yourself by taking a strip of paper, half-twisting it, and taping the ends together.

+In differential geometry, you construct one by taking the space swept out by a line segment rotating in a plane that is also rotating.
 This is given by the [following parametrization](https://www.desmos.com/3d/ebeac4bd6e){:target="_blank"}{:rel="noopener noreferrer"}:

 $$x(u,v) = (1+\frac{v}{2}\cos{\frac{u}{2}})\cos{u}$$